Obama, Romney curtail campaign events in face of hurricane

 SWING STATE BATTLE

-Ohio is one of a handful of political swing states that will determine the winner of the November 6 election, and both candidates have spent many days campaigning there.
+Ohio is one of a handful of political swing states that will determine the winner of the race, and both candidates have spent many days campaigning there.

-Obama has held a consistent, if narrow, lead in the state, and his advisers believe his support of the U.S. auto bailout will put him over the top there.
-Ohio is home to the nation's second largest auto industry.

 Clinton, who has been a popular surrogate for Obama, continued to hold events he was to have held with the president, both in Florida and in Ohio, where he joined Vice President Joe Biden on a campaign swing.